-he new Lenovo Smart Clock with Google Assistant is a small, smart speaker designed for the bedroom, but can at home in any room you choose.
+The new Lenovo Smart Clock with Google Assistant is a small, smart speaker designed for the bedroom, but can fit in any room you choose.
 It's a bedside clock and alarm, yes, but the smart clock also a fairly robust addition to the Google Assistant line by packing many of the Google Home features into a smaller, we think more useful, package.

 While testing the device, I have to admit, I didn't banish my smartphone from the bedroom.
 (I'm too worried about family being able to reach me at night.)
 In theory I could have, though, save for one learning curve worth noting.

 - Review: Lenovo Smart Display with Google Assistant

 - Google Assistant gets new features for your smart home

 Inside the box, you'll get the Lenovo Smart Clock, which features a touchscreen on the front face, with fabric covering the rest of the device.
 There are two ports in the back, one for power and one to charge USB devices, yes — like your phone.
 There's also a physical mute switch back there which turns off Google Assistant so the smart clock doesn't hear what you say.
 And for those even more concerned about privacy, the Lenovo device also doesn't have a camera — bonus.

 Launching the clock is as simple as starting up other Google Home products, like the Google Home Mini.
 You plug the device into an electrical outlet, and then connect the clock to the Google Home app.
 If you don't have any other Google Home products, download that app — which is available for iOS and Android devices — and create an account.